-The police are responsible for the regulations regarding the import and export of weapons, parts thereof, and ammunition.
+The police are responsible for the regulations regarding the import and export of firearms, parts thereof, and ammunition.
 To import any type of firearm, parts thereof, or violent weapons, you need a permit from the police or District Sheriff in the district where you are resident.

 What can be imported without a permit